USDA designates Texas counties as Primary Natural Disaster Areas

 FSA has a variety of additional programs to help farmers recover from the impacts of this disaster.
 FSA programs that do not require a disaster declaration include: Emergency Assistance for Livestock, Honeybees and Farm-Raised Fish Program; Emergency Conservation Program; Livestock Forage Disaster Program; Livestock Indemnity Program; Operating and Farm Ownership Loans; and the Tree Assistance Program.

-Farmers may contact their local USDA service center for further information on eligibility requirements and application procedures for these and other programs.
+Farmers and ranchers may contact their local USDA service center for further information on eligibility requirements and application procedures for these and other programs.
 Additional information is also available online at farmers.gov/recover.